The Settings Tab provides various options that control the service's runtime profile.

 If the password of the user account is changed locally or on the Domain Controller, you will need to update this field and reinstall the service to reflect the change.
 If the password is not updated, the service will fail to start due to incorrect authorization credentials.

 Note: No password is required for Managed Service Accounts, Group Managed Service Accounts or virtual service accounts.

 |Confirm Password||The password must be re-entered to confirm the value in the Password field.|

 Note: If the passwords do not match, FireDaemon Pro will not install the service.

 |Priority||The runtime scheduling priority of the service, its threads, and all child processes.|

 Note: Avoid using the Real-Time (preempts all other processes) option as it actually pre-empts the kernel scheduler.

 |Processor Group||A static set of processors as defined by Windows.
 For more information, see Processor Groups.|

 |NUMA Nodes||This field shows on which NUMA node(s) the service will execute.
 It will be filled if a Processor Group and a CPU Binding other than 0 is selected.
 For more information, see NUMA Support.|

 You can enter the Affinity Mask as a binary, decimal or hexadecimal value.
-The value's base is specified in the Service Manager Options.
+The displayed and expected number format depends on the CPU Bindings Radix specified in the Options dialog.